albertz/commandergenius/project/jni/application/xserver/readme.txt

 You will need to install some packages to your Debian/Ubuntu first.

-You will need both xcb-proto and python-xcbgen packages to have version 1.10-1, so you need to build on at least Debian Jessie or newer distribution.
+You will need both xcb-proto and python-xcbgen packages to have version 1.10-1 or newer, so you need to build on at least Debian Jessie or newer distribution.

 Install following packages, assuming fresh Debian Jessie installation for x86_64 architecture: